jackfranklin/the-refactoring-tales/chapters/1-tabs.md

 };
 ```

 The `activateLink` function takes an element and adds the active class to it once it's first removed the active class from any other element that might have it.
-Now we have this function, we can use it in replace of the code we looked at previously.
+Now we have this function, we can use it in place of the code we looked at previously.
 We'll do this change one at a time.
 Firstly, we can edit the code within the `tabLinks.click` handler:

 ```javascript
 var tabsWrapper = $(".tabs");